QuantumSavory/QuantumClifford.jl/docs/src/manual.md

 - _ZZ, 0, 0x00)
 ```

-# Generating a Pauli operator with Stabilizer generators
+# Generating a Pauli Operator with Stabilizer Generators

 The [`generate!`](@ref) function attempts to generate a Pauli operator by
 multiplying together the operators belonging to a given stabilizer (or reports